Tailor-make your culinary trip to Southeast Asia

 The further south you head in Thailand the spicier the food becomes.
 If you really want to try (or avoid) something distinctive and spicy, look for a kaeng tai plaa, which contains, as one of its more interesting ingredients, fish innards.

-Experience a typical day in the life of a Thai family and experience home cooking in a real Thai neighbourhood.
+Experience a typical day in the life of a Thai family and experience home cooking in a real Thai neighborhood.
 Among other things your Thai family will also demonstrate their basket weaving skills, a tradition that has been in Thailand for centuries.

 Vietnamese cuisine has strong influences from the country's former Chinese and French colonists, and the balance or 'harmony' of tastes in food is crucial.
 Pho, a delicious local noodle soup dish usually served with beef or chicken, is ubiquitous in Hanoi and Saigon.